-Registration will open on February 1, 2023 (National Girls & Women in Sports Day)
+Registration opened on February 1, 2023 (National Girls & Women in Sports Day)

 Email email@example.com for details.

 Hosted at the Sandarac Baseball Diamonds by Centennial Little League

 Registration Information - Coming Soon!

 Open to All Girls from 4 to 16 across Western Canada!

 Since Little League launched it's Little League® Girls with Game Initiative in 2019 it has been dedicated to honouring all the girls and women who have made the Little League program what it is today and those who inspire the future generation of female participants at every level.
 From written stories and feature videos to inspiring quotes and photos across all its digital media platforms, the Girls with Game initiative celebrates the memorable moments, exciting events, and inspiring individuals throughout the Little League Baseball and Softball program all year long.
 Each March, in coordination with National Women’s History Month, Little League celebrates its own women’s history with Girls with Game Month across all its social media channels and at LittleLeague.org/GirlsWithGame.

 Help us share your inspirational Girls with Game stories by using #GirlsWithGame and by tagging @LittleLeague and @CLLbaseball on Facebook and Instagram.